RocketChat/Rocket.Chat.Metrics/README.md

 ## Usage

-As soon as the containers are up and running, you can access the Grafana UI via the configured port (`${GRAFANA_PORT}`, defaults to `3300`) and select the autoprivisioned dashboard:
+As soon as the containers are up and running, you can access the Grafana UI via the configured port (`${GRAFANA_PORT}`, defaults to `3300`) and select the autoprovisioned dashboard:

 - _Rocket.Chat Metrics Simple_
 - _Rocket.Chat Metrics_